Lessons I Learnt From Books

 There is Pepe Minambo who in his relatively small book, Be Inspired Before You Expire, beseeches us to live such a wonderful life that the organizers of our funerals shall have an easy time coming up with our eulogies.

-Then there is Steve Jobs who in his famous 2005 commencement speech encouraged Stanford graduates to think about death regularly.
+Then there is Steve Jobs who in his famous 2005 commencement speech at Stanford University encouraged the university's graduates to think about death regularly.
 He said:

 When I was 17, I read a quote that went something like: "If you live each day as if it was your last, someday you'll most certainly be right."
 It made an impression on me, and since then, for the past 33 years, I have looked in the mirror every morning and asked myself: "If today were the last day of my life, would I want to do what I am about to do today?"
 And whenever the answer has been "No" for too many days in a row, I know I need to change something.It is such kind of thinking about death that drove Bill Clinton to accomplish much at a young age because he says in his autobiography that his father's early death infused him with a sense of mortality that made him make the most of each day.
 If you didn't know, Bill Clinton was first elected Arkansas Governor at a tender age of 31.